Zhou Yu

+In the 14th-century novel Romance of the Three Kingdoms, which has greatly shaped Zhou Yu’s popular image, he is portrayed as a brilliant and dashing yet temperamentally insecure figure, marked by his jealousy toward Zhuge Liang.

 Family background

 Zhou Yu was from Shu County (舒縣), Lujiang Commandery (廬江郡), which is present-day Shucheng County, Anhui.
 Two of his relatives – his great-uncle Zhou Jing (周景), and Zhou Jing's son Zhou Zhong (周忠) – served as the grand commandant (太尉) in the Han central government, the highest military official position.
 Zhou Yu's father, Zhou Yi (周異), was a prefect of the imperial capital, Luoyang.
+(Note: Zhou Jing and Zhou Zhong have biographies in Book of the Later Han (volume 45), along with the biographies of Zhou Jing's father Zhou Xing (周兴) and grandfather Zhou Rong (周荣).)

 Service under Sun Ce

 Friendship

 Around the year 191, Sun Jian raised an army to join the Campaign against Dong Zhuo and moved his family from Shouchun (寿春; around present-day Shou County, Anhui) to Zhou Yu's hometown in Shu County.
 Zhou Yu befriended Sun Jian's eldest son, Sun Ce, who was born in the same year as him.
 The two became very close friends.
 Zhou Yu not only offered to let Sun Ce and his family stay in the Zhou family home, but also paid respects to Sun Ce's mother Lady Wu as if she were his mother.

 The Jiang Biao Zhuan (江表傳) contains a slightly different account of how Zhou Yu and Sun Ce met each other.
 It mentions that Zhou Yu heard of Sun Ce's reputation and wanted to meet him, so he travelled from Shu County to Shouchun to visit Sun Ce.
 The two of them developed such a close friendship that Sun Ce heeded Zhou Yu's advice to bring along his family and relocate from Shouchun to Shu County.